Lisa is working with her editor on her two memoir manuscripts and looking forward to pitching them to literary agents in early 2021.

-The Synopsis for “Calamity Becomes Her: Love, Loss and a Healthy Dose of Overcoming Diversity:”
+“Calamity Becomes Her: Love, Loss and Overcoming Adversity:”

 From the moment she left her mother’s womb and was whisked off to neo-natal intensive care with severe tachycardia, Lisa’s ability to overcome serial calamity – natural, accidental, and consequential – is a tribute to the strength and resilience that can be found in each of us.
 Shunned by the “cool kids” at “Swellesley” High, she powers through her “heart attacks” to co-captain the championship softball team.
 Broken in a devastating car crash that cost her her first love – alive but banished by her mother – she recovers, colorfully finishes college and heads into marriage and the workforce with mixed results.